genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 }
 ```

-The methods below are provided as part of `AsyncEventHandler` as an easy way of creating `EventReply` responses.
+The methods below are provided as part of `AsyncEventHandler`; they provide an easy way of creating `EventReply` responses.

 | Name | Signature |
 |---|---|